A belated Happy New Year to everyone. I hope 2017 is a good year for you and a better one for the world in general.

 My main photography goals for 2017 are to keep improving and testing myself and to increase my exposure locally.
 I’d also like to experiment more with using flash creatively – which probably means buying another flash, so we’ll see!

-I finished this year’s Aussie Christmas song earlier.
-This year I did an Aussie version of Holly Jolly Christmas called Ripper Little Christmas.
+This is my eighth song now and this year I settled on doing an Aussie version of Holly Jolly Christmas called Ripper Little Christmas.

-I chose it as it’s a fun, recognisable song and I think we could all use a bit of fun after this horrible year.
+I chose it as it’s very recognisable and should be an easy one to follow.
+I also chose it as it’s just a fun song and we could all use a bit of fun after this year, don’t you think?

 Ripper Little Christmas